JTF-RH and NCTF-RH Conduct Transition Open House

 Joint Task Force-Red Hill (JTF-RH) Commander, U.S. Navy Vice Adm.
-John Wade, engages with local media during the transition open house at Ke’ehi Lagoon Memorial in Honolulu, Hawaii, Feb.
+John Wade and Navy Closure Task Force-Red Hill (NCTF-RH) Commander, Rear Adm.
+Steve Barnett enage local media and residents during the Transition Open House at Ke’ehi Lagoon Memorial in Honolulu, Hawaii, Feb.
 7, 2024.
 JTF-RH is now in Defueling Phase 5.B where personnel are focused on removing residual fuel and transitioning with the NCTF-RH.
 The transition will focus on NCTF-RH learning JTF-RH’s processes and procedures for safety, security, and engagement to ensure continuity of operations.
 During this phase, JTF-RH retains command and control over the RHBFSF Joint Operational Area (JOA) and will synchronize actions to rebuild trust with Federal, State and local stakeholders.
-(DoD photo by U.S. Army Spc.
-Johanna Pullum)
+(DoD video by U.S. Army Sgt.
+ZaBarr Jones)

 |Date Taken: